-- These oils moisturize, strengthen and nourish hair.
+- Moisturize, strengthen and nourish hair.

-- Massage oils such as coconut oil, castor oil, avocado oil, amla oil at least once a day on your scalp to repair your thinning edges.
+- Massage oils such as coconut oil, castor oil, avocado oil, amla oil at least once a day on your scalp to repair your thinning edges

 - Many people use extra virgin coconut oil and extra virgin olive oil because they are easily available at home.
 Add them to your homemade deep conditioners for softer and moistened hair.
 Also use both for hot oil treatments and pre poos.